7oiden/passionate-photography-exam-1/README.md

 Please use JavaScript for validation, show error messages if the values in the text boxes do not meet the requirements.

+##Level 2 process (optional)
+- You can try adding a sort, filter, or search to the blog posts page allowing users to find the blog post more easily that they’re looking for.
+- Post the data from the contact form to WordPress so you have the details saved.
+- Allow users to submit comments on a blog post, and post this data to WordPress

 <hr/>

 ## Built With